 The most common external vehicle modifications that make life easier on the road are:

-- Roof racks – usually combined with car roof hoists, these store a wheelchair on the roof.
+Usually combined with car roof hoists, these store a wheelchair on the roof.
 They’re only suitable for use with foldable manual wheelchairs and come with or without weather protection covers.
 Note they raise the car’s overall height, so consider the spaces you’ll drive in and out of.

-- Trailers – can be specially designed to carry mobility scooters or power wheelchairs.
+Can be specially designed to carry mobility scooters or power wheelchairs.
 They carry the weight of the trailer and mobility device on the tow bar but have wheels to distribute the load more evenly.
 Trailers increase the parking space required, and drivers should make sure they’re comfortable reversing and parking with it attached.
 Check the manufacturer’s vertical load rating and include a fold-up ramp for easy loading and unloading.

 Be aware that in some states/territories some vehicle modifications must be assessed for engineering safety and approved by a vehicle inspection officer.
 Also check in with your vehicle insurer before you make any purchases, to ensure your insurance policy covers it.